nashville-software-school/client-side-mastery/book-3-giffygram/chapters/GG_NAVBAR.md

 ## You Can Try...

-You'll be shown how to do it in a future chapter, but see if you can make a footer component for your application in a `nav/Footer.js` file.
+You'll be shown how to do it in a future chapter, but see if you can make a footer component for your application.

+Write a function in a `nav/Footer.js` file.
+That function should return a string filled with HTML elements.
 For now, just display your name and the current year in it.

+Import that function into the **`Giffygram`** module and append its return value to the `giffyGramHTML` variable before it is returned.

 Look in the `styles/footer.css` file to see a style that you can apply to your footer element.